Embracing Continuous Threat Exposure Management (CTEM)

 5. Mobilization: Unlike any other platform on the market, RedSeal serves as the single source of truth for teams collaborating on CTEM.
 It delivers detailed remediation guidance, including an asset’s precise logical and physical location as well as access paths for containing unpatchable exposures.
 It also sends alerts directly to stakeholders when policy violations are detected and provides an executive-level dashboard and score to measure the CTEM program over time.

-Overall, the RedSeal network exposure analytics platform embodies the proactive, continuous cybersecurity model that CTEM advocates—and includes a comprehensive set of technical capabilities to accelerate the process.
+Overall, the RedSeal network exposure management platform embodies the proactive, continuous cybersecurity model that CTEM advocates—and includes a comprehensive set of technical capabilities to accelerate the process.

 Accelerate CTEM with RedSeal